daneharrigan/daneharrigan.github.io/about.md

 when I want to mull over an idea, video games.
 These days it's [Destiny][3] on PC and I was lucky enough to get [a private studio tour][4] back in 2017.

+## Reading

+At the moment, I'm reading a few comic series.
+House of X and Powers of X by Hickman are fantastic and on the DC side, I love The Flash series.

 [1]: https://hashicorp.com
 [2]: https://heroku.com
 [3]: https://www.bungie.net/7/en/Destiny/Shadowkeep